 Material Analysis Center (MAC), the predecessor of Comprehensive Analysis Center (CAC), had been established in 1977 as an affiliated facility of The Institute of Scientific and Industrial Research (ISIR).
 CAC, with the reorganization of MAC integrating the former Electron Microscope Room, was established in 2009 as a common comprehensive facility to support a wide range of basic and applied research fields in ISIR.
-CAC staffs consist of 1 associate and 2 assistant professors (as full-time professors), 4 technical staffs, 3 part-time staffs, 4 assistant professors (concurrent post) and 1 director (concurrent post).
+CAC staffs consist of 1 associate and 2 assistant professors (as full-time professors), 4 technical staffs, 2 part-time staffs, 1 associate professors (concurrent post), 4 assistant professors (concurrent post) and 1 director (concurrent post).